Miss M. Alexander

 At Shobnall Primary & Nursery School we place great emphasis on the importance of educational visits and visitors to enhance the teaching and learning of art.
 These visits and visitors, which provide valuable opportunities for learning through first-hand experience, are therefore an integral part of the curriculum and allow our children to make valuable connections between what they have learned in class and their first hand experiences in the real-world.

 To enrich our curriculum, we have carefully chosen experiences that allow our children to enjoy hands-on activities linked to art and design topics.

 For example, throughout the school children are taught are range of knowledge and skills by an art specialist.
 The children acquire the knowledge and understanding through a sequence of learning experiences enabling them to develop their skills in many art forms.

 At Shobnall Primary & Nursery School we believe that the view of every pupil is important to ensure that we provide the best education possible.

 Documents and Useful Links

-Please see below a selection of documents that relate to the intent, implementation, and impact of art and design teaching and learning at Shobnall Primary School.
+Please see below a selection of documents that relate to the intent, implementation, and impact of art and design teaching and learning at Shobnall Primary & Nursery School.
 If you require any additional information relating to this subject, then please contact the subject leader, Miss Alexander, via the school office email.
 Click on the links below for useful resources too!